THE 155th ANNUAL REPORT TO THE CONGREGATION OF

-The Christmas Fair on the 12th November, held once again at Hyde Town Hall, helped to keep our Church in the public eye and for the fifth year in succession the financial result showed a slight increase on the previous year.
+The Christmas Fair on the 10th November 2018, held once again at Hyde Town Hall, helped to keep our Church in the public eye and the financial result showed a slight decrease on the previous year.
 As always, the friendly atmosphere engendered by the common effort of everyone working together at this event and the support we receive from a wide range of people, is a very evident feature of the day and greatly benefits our fellowship.

-Thanks to the co-operation of the Rising Moon Motorcycle Club acting as Marshalls once again, the traditional Whit Sunday Procession of Witness with the other Newton Churches was able to take place, prior to assembling for the United Sing around the bandstand in Hyde Park.
+It was thanks to the co-operation of the Rising Moon Motorcycle Club acting as Marshalls once again, that the traditional Whit Sunday Procession of Witness with the other Newton Churches was able to take place, prior to assembling for the United Sing around the bandstand in Hyde Park.

-We supported Christian Unity by co-operating in ecumenical events organised by the Hyde and District Fellowship of Churches and we were pleased to host their Songs of Praise Service in May.
+We supported Christian Unity by co-operating in ecumenical events organised by the Hyde and District Fellowship of Churches.

-Finally, we place on record our sincere gratitude to everyone who helps keep our Fellowship going:- the Minister, the Visiting Preachers and all who take part in Services, the Organists, the Cleaner, the Authorised Persons for registration of marriages, the Wedding Caretaker, the Assistant Treasurer, Envelope Registrar, Envelope subscribers, Flower Steward, flower donors and distributors, Altar cloth changers, Sidesmen/women, Coupon Secretary, Coupon seller, Flag Stewards, Wardens, Central Heating controller, Working Party volunteers, Gardener, Memorial Plaque installer, Communion Assistants, Baptism Assistant, Auditor, Operator of Church printing machine, Leaflet distributors, Poster Stewards, all who provide transport during the year; the Banner carriers, the Editorial Staff and distributors of ‘Chalice’, the Website controller, the birthday card scheme operator, volunteers who open and close the Church each week, the choir, all who help decorate church for special occasions, the Building Management Committee of the Flowery Field Centre and the 100 Club organisers.
+Finally, we place on record our sincere gratitude to everyone who helps keep our Fellowship going:- the Minister, the Visiting Preachers and all who take part in Services, the Organists, the Cleaner, the Authorised Person for registration of marriages, the Wedding Caretaker, the Assistant Treasurer, Membership Subscription Secretary, Offertory Cash Registrar, Offertory Envelope Registrar, Envelope subscribers, Flower Steward, flower donors and distributors, Altar cloth changers, Sidesmen/women, Coupon Secretary, Coupon seller, Flag Stewards, Wardens, Central Heating controller, Working Party volunteers, Gardener, Memorial Plaque installer, Communion Assistants, Baptism Assistant, Auditor, Poster Steward, all who provide transport during the year; the Banner carriers, the Editorial Staff and distributors of ‘Chalice’ and leaflets, the Website controller, the birthday card scheme operator, volunteers who open and close the Church each week, the choir, all who help decorate church for special occasions, the Building Management Committee of the Flowery Field Centre and the 100 Club organisers.

 On behalf of the Church Committee.